 Mary Kate is a full-time freelance letterer who has an impressive back catalogue of clients.

-In her two-hour course, she covers the basics from how and where to start your research, through tools all the way to your final design.
+In her two-hour course, she covers the basics through tools all the way to your final design.

 Background information… I damaged nerves in my neck (ouch) which in turn affected my grip and my handwriting went to pot.
 So, I taught myself how to write again and took a lettering class.